skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Week4.md

 Some project managers or department leads may have the same level of authority as the functional managers and operate more directly.

 ![Matrix](Matrix-org-struct.png)

+### Project Management Office (PMO)
+PMOs offer guidance and support to their organization’s project managers.
+They share best practices, project statuses, and direction for all of the organization’s projects while often taking on strategic projects themselves.
+The main functions of a PMO include:
+* Strategic planning and governance
+* Best practices
+* Common project culture
+* Resource management
+* Creation of project documentation, archives, and tools